Meadow Cranesbill

 Full description

-The Meadow Cranesbill is commonly found on unmanaged calcareous and neutral grasslands and is particularly common on roadsides verges subject to an annual cut.
+The Meadow Cranesbill is commonly found on unmanaged calcareous and neutral grasslands and is particularly common on roadside verges subject to an annual cut.
 It tends to prefer dampish soils of pH 6 to 8 and once established is sustainable in fertile conditions.